masongelletly/covidVisual/README.md

-hey!
+# i am mason gelletly, a cs student at virginia tech.

-i am mason gelletly, a cs student at virginia tech. this github is primarily so that companies in the gaming industry will stop ghosting me :)
+this github is primarily so that companies will stop ghosting me :)

 happy code reading!!